 - Providing 2 new residential dwellings houses.
-These dwellings will be provided within the affordable housing tenure. - These homes will help towards imminent new Local Plan housing targets and will also contribute significantly to unmet housing need. - All homes will be built to the highest sustainability standards delivered through the excellent fabric first and airtightness approach (designed in this case to accommodate the principles of Passivhaus). - Decreasing the number of households on the BCP Housing Register. - Benefiting couples and families which are either homeless or they may live in unsuitable or under/ over occupied housing. - Increasing job opportunities within the construction sector during the construction phase. - Generating a long-term surplus to the Housing Revenue Account (continual income from affordable rent).
+These dwellings will be provided within the affordable housing tenure. - These homes will help towards imminent new Local Plan housing targets and will also contribute significantly to unmet housing need. - The new homes provided will be designed and built to a better standard than currently. - All homes will be built to the highest sustainability standards delivered through the excellent fabric first and airtightness approach (designed in this case to accommodate the principles of Passivhaus). - Decreasing the number of households on the Council's Housing Waiting List. - Benefiting couples and families which are either homeless or who may live in unsuitable or under/ over occupied housing. - Increasing job opportunities within the construction sector during the construction phase. - Generating a long-term surplus to the Housing Revenue Account (continual income from affordable rent).